Infant and Toddler Stockings: How to Fill a Stocking When Everything Comes in Large Packages

-- Yoee Baby: First of all, if you have a new baby and don’t have one of these, you NEED one!
-Created by a mom, this oversized “feather” is a great tool for engaging your newborn with gentle tickles.
-As an added bonus, the adorable little animals at the base crinkle and rattle.
-The silicone ring makes a great teether.
-It’s also great to help those enthusiastic older siblings practice being gentle with the new arrival.
+- Douglas Sshlumpie: First of all, if you have a new baby and don’t have one of these, you NEED one!
+This blanket-like lovey is a great tool for engaging your newborn with gentle tickles and sensory feedback.

-- Munch Mitt: All babies try to chew on their hands.
+- A Great Teether: All babies try to chew on their hands.
 Okay, they do chew on their hands.
 Especially when they’re teething.
-This great little mitten is lined with crinkle paper and trimmed with teething silicone over the ends of the fingers.
+These great little teethers are lined with various baby-safe materials and are often trimmed with teething silicone.
 Which leads to another favorite:

-- Baby Dinosaur Teethers: If you’ve spent any time with me, you likely know I love Like they were in my wedding bouquet love them.
-But my personal love for dinosaurs aside, these teethers are seriously the cutest – and they even double as bath toys!
+- Flow n Fill Spout: If you’ve spent any time with me, you likely know I love bath toys.
+Like love them.
+But my personal love for bath toys aside, this bath toy is seriously the cutest!

-- SmartMax: More dinosaurs!
-Just kidding – kind of… SmartMax toys are a great early building set, especially since their basic sets are rated for just 12 months!
+- SmartMax: SmartMax toys are a great early building set, especially since their basic sets are rated for just 12 months!
 I like the animals for this filler, since you can put whole creatures into the stocking.
 Just open the box and put the animals in – maybe mix them up and make some silly creatures first.
 After all, Santa should always make time to play, too!